instructlab/dev-docs/docs/cli/ilab-local-config.md

 An `ilab data delete <ref>` command would be added as well so that the user can easily delete generated datasets.

-Additionally, The `ilab model train` command would be able to receive a ref to a dataset for easy access.
+Additionally, the `ilab model train` command would be able to receive a ref to a dataset for easy access.